centreon/centreon-documentation/en/service-mapping/ba-management.md

 ### Definition

-Business Activities form the core of the Centreon BAM module.
-As aggregated indicators they are monitored by the software in real time using spécific calculation methods.
+Business Activities form the core of the Centreon BAM extension.
+As aggregated indicators they are monitored by the software in real time using specific calculation methods.
-The Centreon BAM system is able to notify users depending on business activities status, revealing a problem with the IT service or application.
+Business Activities are able to notify users depending their status, revealing a problem with the IT service or application.

 ### List Business Activities